Mbonea-Mjema/Hotel-Doorlock/docs/README.md

 # Introduction

 This is a compiled summary of the Rakinda Doorlock API and SDK.
+The endpoints are defined by the user.

 ## Contents